-Most of the time, however, you should avoid adverbs, especially these almost meaningless adverbs:
+Most of the time, however, you should avoid adverbs, especially almost meaningless adverbs like these:

 Sentence adverbs modify sentences; the grammar police tend to look down on these adverbs, even though they are perfectly grammatical.
 The real problem is that they add clutter, especially as they are usually followed by a comma.
 Examples include luckily, obviously, personally, sadly, unfortunately and well.

 If you insist on using adverbs, beware.
 Absolutely meaning ‘yes’ is considered irritating by the public in general (Butterfield 2010).
-Actually makes the speaker come across as a know-it-all – if that’s the desired effect, then go with it.
+Actually makes the speaker come across as a pedant or know-it-all.
+However, if that’s the desired effect, then go with it.
 Immediately and suddenly don’t add anything – Leonard’s (2001) sixth rule of writing states to never use suddenly – and neither does simply.
 Pedants will object to literally being used to mean ‘figuratively’.
-Unless Sam is trying to sidetrack the reader, make sure that when she says obviously, what she says is obvious to the reader – but if something is that obvious, why is she pointing it out?
+Unless Sam is trying to sidetrack the reader, make sure that when she says obviously, what she says is obvious to the person she’s talking to – but if something is that obvious, why is she pointing it out?
 If she has a good reason, then let her, ideally without the adverb.

 Find all your adverbs and consider whether they are needed or not.
-There’s a decent chance you can delete them with no detrimental effect.
-If not, rework the sentence into something even the grammar police find acceptable.
+If you can’t justify their presence, there’s a decent chance you can delete them with no detrimental effect.
+Others might need you to rework the sentence into something even the grammar police would find acceptable.

 Elmore Leonard’s fourth rule of writing (Leonard 2001) is to ‘never use an adverb to modify the verb “said”‘.
 Fiction is full of people saying things quietly, loudly, slowly, quickly.
 Don’t fall into the adverbial trap of telling, not showing.

 Instead of telling the reader how Sam said something, show the reader.
-One technique is to use language: if Sam is furious she is not likely to be shouting long sentences in one go (1) – it takes a lot of effort to do that, and even the angriest schoolteacher can’t keep that up for long.
+One technique is to modify the character’s language: if Sam is furious she is not likely to be shouting long sentences in one go (1).
+It takes a lot of effort to do that, and even the angriest schoolteacher can’t keep that up for long.

 - ‘How could you even think that I would do something like that?
 You’ve got a real nerve, you know that?
 It’s like you hardly know me at all,’ Sam shouted.